pranab/beymani/README.md

 * Instance clustering
 * Sequence clustering
 * Change point detection
+* Isolation Forest for sequence data
+* Auto Encoder for sequence data

 ## Getting started
 Project's resource directory has various tutorial documents for the use cases described in